The CSHBC Bylaws include a renewable Temporary registration classification.

 Employers such as health authorities, school districts, and other government agencies typically have insurance in place for their employees that meets CSHBC’s requirements.
 Applicants must check the details of any insurance provided by their employer and confirm that it meets these requirements.
 If it does not, they must obtain their own professional liability insurance.
 Note that CSHBC does not provide insurance advice or recommend insurers to applicants or registrants; this is outside of the scope of the College’s role as a regulatory body.

 Standard applications are very clear that each of the registration requirements set out in the CSHBC Bylaws and policy are met.
 Non-standard applications are where it is less clear that one or more of the registration requirements is met.
 For more information on standard or non-standard applications, visit Non-standard Applications & Registration Committee Review.

 To be eligible for Temporary registration, applicants must be authorized to practise their profession as the equivalent of a Full CSHBC registrant in their other jurisdiction (see the “Other Registration” section, above).

-- Once applicants become a Temporary registrant, they must practise in line with all CSHBC standards of practice and may practice to the scope of a Full registrant, subject to any limits or conditions the Registration Committee may impose.
+- Once applicants become a Temporary registrant, they must practise in line with all CSHBC standards of practice, with their practice subject to any limits and conditions the Registration Committee imposes.